Saturday Night Live: Reception

 In 2002 SNL was ranked tenth on TV Guide's 50 Greatest TV Shows of All Time, while in 2007 it was honored with inclusion on Time magazine's list of "100 Best TV Shows of All-TIME".

 In June 2013 the show was placed at number 25 on the list of the 101 best written shows of all time by the Writers Guild of America, assessing series from the previous seventy years.
 In December 2013, TV Guide ranked it #18 on their list of the 60 Greatest Shows of All Time.
 A 2015 The Hollywood Reporter survey of 2,800 actors, producers, directors, and other industry people named SNL as their #7 favorite show.
-It is currently the 40th longest running television show in the U.S.
+It is currently the longest running sketch comedy show on television.

 In 2016 a New York Times study of the fifty television shows with the most Facebook likes found that SNL "is very much an urban show.
 It is most popular in cities throughout the country, and college towns.
 Amherst, Mass.; Madison, Wis.; and Ithaca, N.Y. are all among the top 10."

-Some critics have cautioning that the show is too dependent upon visiting guest actors and former SNL cast members – particularly for its impersonations of prominent politicians in the 2020 U.S. Presidential Election races – and is beginning to have difficulty producing relevant, truly funny content.
+Some critics have cautioned that the show is too dependent upon visiting guest actors and former SNL cast members – particularly for its impersonations of prominent politicians in the 2020 U.S. Presidential Election races – and is beginning to have difficulty producing relevant, truly funny content.

+In 2023, Variety ranked Saturday Night Live #15 on its list of the 100 greatest TV shows of all time.

+Accolades

-AccoladesSaturday Night Live has won numerous awards since its debut, including 87 Primetime Emmy Awards, six Writers Guild of America Awards, and three Peabody Awards.
+Saturday Night Live has won numerous awards since its debut, including 113 Primetime Emmy Awards, six Writers Guild of America Awards, and three Peabody Awards.
 In 2009 it received a total of thirteen Emmy nominations for a lifetime total of 126, breaking the record for the most award-nominated show in Primetime Emmy Award history, previously set with 124 by hospital drama ER.
 As of September 2022, it has received a record total of 305 Primetime Emmy Award nominations.
+In 2025, the show broke its own record by winning 11 Creative Arts Emmy Awards, bringing the total number of Emmy Awards to 113.

 Twenty-five cast members have received individual Primetime Emmy Award nominations in the show's history.
 These nominations were mostly in the category of Individual Performance in a Variety or Music Program before that award was discontinued; since then, nominations have been in the Supporting Actor and Supporting Actress categories for comedy series.
 Of the 54 total nominations for these twenty-five performers, four have won: Chevy Chase (1976), Gilda Radner (1978), Dana Carvey (1993), and Kate McKinnon (2016, 2017).
 In addition, Alec Baldwin received two Emmy nominations, winning once in 2017, for his recurring guest role as Donald Trump.